mzfr/lswriteups/README.md

 This tool get's you all those beautifully written `original writeups` link so you can easily read them.

+Selection of writeups are done on the basis of the rating given to them, if all the writeups have the same rating then the link of the first writeup selected

 ### Usage

 ```bash